Sharp $L \log L$ condition for supercritical Galton-Watson processes with countable types: Introduction and main results

+This relates to previous works, in particular to~\citet{asmussen_strong_1976} where the analog of this condition is necessary and sufficient to have $\mathbb{E}[W] = \langle Z(0),h\rangle$ in their setting.
+Let us also mention \citet{athreya_change_2000}, whose type space is only assumed to be a measurable space (not a topological space).
+Translating to our notation, his sufficient (but not necessary) condition for the uniform integrability of the additive martingale reads:

+In our positive recurrent setting, note that this is stronger than~\eqref{eq:simple_condition}.
+Indeed, using the fact that $(\tilde{h}_xh_x)_{x\in \mathcal{X}}$ sums up to $1$, we compute:

-This relates to previous works, in particular to~\citet{asmussen_strong_1976} where the analogue of this condition is necessary and sufficient to have $P(W>0)>0$ in their setting.
-Note that~\eqref{eq:simple_condition} is \emph{not necessary} in general, even when $M$ is further assumed to be positive recurrent -- in this case we can express a necessary and sufficient condition that is less easily checked.
+Note that~\eqref{eq:simple_condition} is \emph{not necessary} in our general setting, even when $M$ is further assumed to be positive recurrent -- in this case we can express a necessary and sufficient condition that is less easily checked.

-In order to state the latter condition, we need some more definition.
+In order to state the latter condition, we need some more definitions.
 Let us define the \emph{spinal chain}, that is a Markov chain $(X_n)_{n\geq 0}$ on $\mathcal{X}$ with transition probabilities

-Note that $X$ is a recurrent Markov chain when $M$ is recurrent, and $x\mapsto \tilde{h}_xh_x$ is a stationary distribution for $X$, so that positive recurrence of $M$ is equivalent to positive recurrence of $X$.
+Note that $X$ is a recurrent Markov chain when $M$ is recurrent.
+Denoting by $\pi$ the vector with coordinates

+we have that $\pi$ is a stationary distribution for $X$, so that positive recurrence of $M$ is equivalent to positive recurrence of $X$.